nomachinez/pidisplay/README.md

 ````

 # TODO

-- Add moon phase to weather
 - Fix the paddles in the pongclock.
 The paddles track the ball correctly only about 90% of the time.
-- Add location to weather plugin

 # Changelog
+15-02-2022
+- Added location to weather plugin
+- Add moon phase to weather

 13-02-2022
 - Added the WorldClock plugin
 - Added Digital Clock plugin